-Criteria Closing the Gap for A boriginal and Torre s Strait Islander st udents in schools Target Halve the gap in attainment rates in Year 12 or equivalent, for Indigenous people aged 20 to by 2020 (measured as trend towards target).
-Result ON TRACK The percentage of both Indigenous and non-Indigenous 20- 24-year-olds with Year 12 (equivalent) or Certificate III, as reported by the ABS, increased between 2006 and 201 2006 2011 2016 Indigenous 45.7% 52.2% 63.8% Non-Indigenous 83.3% 85.6% 88.8% Gap 37.6 percentage points 33.4 percentage points 25.0 percentage points The target of 18.8 per centage points is on track to be accompl ished by 2020.
-Analysis Although there have b target.
-The gap in atta with Year 12 (or equiva inment rates betwee n Indigenous and no n-Indigenous 20- to Source ABS, National Aborigin Census of Population a Islander Social Surv ey, cat. no. 4714.0; A Methodology Department of the Prin me Minister and Cab inet methodology us sing ABS data.
-Limitations The target year is 2020 2020.
-Instead, data from been achieved.
-Contributing 1.5 - Government Schools National Support programs 1.6 - Non-Government Schools National Support 1.7 - Early Learning a nd Schools Support
+Criteria Closing the Gap for A boriginal and Torre s Strait Islander st udents in schools Target Halve the gap in attainment rates in Year 12 or equivalent, for Indigenous people aged 20 to 24, by 2020 (measured as trend towards target).
+Result ON TRACK The percentage of both Indigenous and non-Indigenous 20- 24-year-olds with Year 12 (or equivalent) or Certificate III, as reported by the ABS, increased between 2006 and 2016: 2006 2011 2016 Indigenous 45.7% 52.2% 63.8% Non-Indigenous 83.3% 85.6% 88.8% Gap 37.6 percentage points 33.4 percentage points 25.0 percentage points The target of 18.8 perc entage points is on track to be accompl ished by 2020.
+Analysis Although there have been fluctuations in recent years, the longer-term trend is towards the target.
+The gap in attainment rates between Indigenous and non-Indigenous 20- to 24-year-olds with Year 12 (or equivalent) or Certificate III decreased between 2006 and 2016.
+Source ABS, National Aboriginal and Torres Strait Islander Social Survey, cat. no. 4714.0; ABS, Census of Population and Housing, 2016.
+Methodology Department of the Prime Minister and Cabinet methodology using ABS data.
+Limitations The target year is 2020 but ABS Census data on Year 12 attainment will not be available for 2020.
+Instead, data from the 2021 Census will be used to assess whether or not the target has been achieved.
+Contributing 1.5 - Government Sch ools National Suppo rt programs 1.6 - Non-Government Schools National Support 1.7 - Early Learning ar nd Schools Support